ZERO PARADES Gameplay, Skills, and Encounters Guide

 Should You Buy ZERO PARADES at Launch?

-A buyer-focused ZERO PARADES guide for launch-week players deciding whether to buy day one, wait for reviews, or hold for PS5 and performance reports.
+A buyer-focused ZERO PARADES guide for launch-week players deciding whether to buy day one, use pre-release reviews, trust Steam Deck Verified, or wait for PS5 and player reports.